11 Best Foods That Help Increase Height In Kids

 4. How can I ensure my child gets enough protein?

 A child’s height is mostly dependent on their genetic makeup, and no matter how much one exercises, there is only so much one can do to increase their height.
-However, some foods can help in increasing a child’s height.
+However, there are some foods to increase height in kids.
 A child needs a well-balanced diet with essential nutrients such as proteins, carbohydrates, vitamins, and minerals to attain proper growth.
 Milk, eggs, soybean, red meat, etc., are some examples of healthy foods that can help your child attain the maximum possible height.
 Despite eating a well-balanced diet, there may be certain underlying conditions if your child is not growing in height.
 You can contact your healthcare provider or a child nutritionist to get the necessary help for your child’s growth and development.

 Infographic: Best Foods To Increase A Child’s Height